Basic, Educational Info about Safer Sex:

 Resources and Tools:

-- A compilation post containing links about STD prevention: STD vaccines, safer sex practices, sexual activities and risk, safer sex and BDSM, etc.
+- A compilation post containing links about STD prevention: STD vaccines, safer sex practices, sexual activities and risk, and safer sex, etc.

 - A guest post from Bedsider about STI prevention with condoms – everything you should know about using condoms and how they can prevent STIs.